SarahRoseLives/RoseWire/README.md

 RoseWire is a federated communication platform built on the principle that your data and identity should be your own.
 It combines the security of SSH with a modern, decentralized architecture, allowing anyone to host their own server instance while participating in a global network.

+You can find the 1st ever instance running at https://rosevines.network/

 ---

 ![RoseWire Desktop](screenshots/search.png)